Beavean/Spectator/README.md

 - iOS 14.0+
 - Xcode 14.0+

-## Suggested improvements
+## Suggested improvements & to-Dos for product release

-- Add at least one more screen to the tabs with two date selections to get loss statistics for specific periods comparing the overall losses
+- Add a screen with two date selections to get loss statistics for specific periods comparing the overall losses
+- Add graphs with interactions
+- Add calendar for convenient date choosing
 - Add interactions to equipment data
+- Add skeletonViews & activity indicators
+- Add progress rings
+- Add push notifications for updates
+- Add high-quality asset images and symbols
-- Add graphs with interactions
+- Add scenes and screen widget
-- Add localization
+- Add iPadOS/macOS support
 - Add more links to donations etc
-- Add push notifications for updates
-- Many more, if the JSON files are also planned to grow to REST API 'on server architecture'

-## To-Dos for product release
+- Add Privacy Policy & Terms of Use on the Settings screen
 - Implement appearance switching in the app
-- Add high-quality asset images and symbols
+- Complete localization
 - Refactor nested methods
-- Test and fix bugs
+- Improve error handling
+- Write UI & Unit Tests using XCTest

+If the JSON files are also planned to grow to REST API 'on server architecture':

 ## Installation